Setono/sylius-meilisearch-plugin/README.md

 ## Testing

-To run tests in the plugin, here are the steps:
+To run the functional tests in the plugin, here are the steps:

 1. Ensure you have Meilisearch running and that you've set the required environment variables in `.env.test.local`.